vip306/IDS-Module1-alt3-New/chapter1.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:4d6f2e8e26
-## 5. Calculating Distance, Speed and Time
+## 5. Calculating Speed from Distance and Time

+Consider the problem: Calculate the average speed (miles/hour) of the Hogwarts Express train from London to Hogwarts, if it  travels $200 miles$ and takes $4 hours$.

 *** =instructions
-Calculate the average speed (miles/hour) of the Hogwarts Express train from London to Hogwarts, if it  travels $200 miles$ and takes $4 hours$.
+- Store the distance and time values in the respective variables
+- Calculate the average speed and store it in a variable
+- Print the average speed

 *** =hint
-Formula for speed = distance/ time
+Formula for speed = distance / time

 *** =pre_exercise_code
 ```{r}